mdulin2/mangle/README.md

 What's in here?
 - Pointer mangling and unmangling functions
-- Decoder of mangled pointers
+- Decoder of mangled pointers (restricted)
 - LibC and Loader binary with Malloc that has pointer mangling implemented.
 - Both functions and CLI for executions the above functionality
 - Modified Malloc_Playground (how2heap style) that has a premade Python interface in order to make testing easier
 - Example usage of functions with working examples for memory corruption

-For a write up explaining the implications of these security mitigations and how they work, please visit TODO.
+For a write up explaining the implications of these security mitigations and how they work, please visit https://maxwelldulin.com/BlogPost?post=5445977088.

 ## Files
 - mangle.py: